 - Removal of excess glandular breast tissue

 The result of gynecomastia treatment can be a more sculpted, toned, and masculine chest.
 If patients have developed pectoral muscles below the glandular breast tissue and redundant fatty tissue, the chest may take on a more muscular, athletic appearance.
 Most patients feel a tremendous boost of confidence after male breast reduction.
 They can confidently wear more form-fitting clothing and feel comfortable being shirtless in public settings, such as the beach or pool.
 Some patients report an improvement in their overall quality of life.

 The Male Breast Reduction Procedure

 The first step in treating gynecomastia is a thorough examination to evaluate size, shape, composition, and skin quality of the chest.
-Once this is done, Dr. Sarbak can determine the best surgical course of action for correcting the appearance of gynecomastia.
-Dr. Sarbak may use a single surgical technique or a combination of appropriate methods to yield optimal results.
+Once this is done, your plastic surgeon can determine the best surgical course of action for correcting the appearance of gynecomastia.
+Dr. Sarbak or Dr. Simon may use a single surgical technique or a combination of appropriate methods to yield optimal results.
 Male breast reduction techniques may include:

 Minimal Incision Gynecomastia Treatment: In some cases, gynecomastia can be corrected through surgical techniques that require only small incisions along the nipples (areolar) and/or within the armpits.
 For individuals with predominantly fatty breasts, liposuction alone–performed through minimal incisions–can often provide a nice result.
 Minimal incision breast reduction techniques have many advantages, which include less scarring and a faster recovery time.